staccelerator/sta-blog/_posts/2019-02-07-security-tokens-long-awaited-vc-markets-evolution-or-yet-another-buzzword.md

 ---
 _Illustration: Deloitte.com_

+Recent years have shown a major decline in VCs willing to invest in early stage ventures, leaving multiple startups with bleak chances to get funded and make their impact.
+Why has venture capital become incapable of fulfilling its initial purpose of driving innovation?
+Is tokenization truly able to make a change, or security tokens are just another buzzword and a leftover from ICOs?

 ### **VCs less willing to fund early stage startups**

 According to [Venture Pulse research](https://assets.kpmg/content/dam/kpmg/xx/pdf/2019/01/kpmg-venture-pulse-q4-2018.pdf) by KPMG, international VC scene has seen a sharp decline in early stage deals over the past few years.